-DYE HERBS For Natural Dyeing
+DYE HERBS, Natural Dyeing

-Dye Herbs In Stock:
+DYE HERBS In Stock:

 Saffron, Calendula Petals, Hibiscus, Osmanthus, Nile Delta Camomile, Lavender Blossoms, Mekong Cinnamon, Butterfly Blue Pea, Lily Petals, Mallow Flowers, Red Cornflower Petal, Rooibos, etc.

-"Color was anciently considered a spiritual necessity of equal importance to physical need of food, for all primitive people used it to protect themselves from the spells of ever-active evil spirits which they believed constantly surrounded them.
-This form of magic is older than a belief in gods, and, at a very early stage, magical symbols were added to former mere daubs of dye, and here we have the ancient origin of art." - Reference: William F. Leggett, Ancient and Medieval Dyes.
+"COLOR was anciently considered a spiritual necessity of equal importance to physical need of food, for all primitive people used it to protect themselves from the spells of ever-active evil spirits which they believed constantly surrounded them.
+This form of Magic is older than a belief in gods, and, at a very early stage, magical symbols were added to former mere daubs of dye, and here we have the ancient origin of art." - Reference: William F. Leggett, Ancient and Medieval Dyes.

 Some of the most important plant dyes, which survived to ancient and medieval times, are still recently in use.

 Please find some of them listed below.
 References: • William F. Leggett, Ancient and Medieval Dyes; • Jean K. Carman, Dyemaking With Eucalypts; • Arleen R. and Alan E. Bessette, The Rainbow Beneath My Feet or A Mushroom Dyer's Field Guide.